ajaymsynsoft/laravel-blade-react-sample/README.md

 # Sample file for Controller, Blade and Blade with React.

-## Blade
+## Blade folder

-Blade folder contains how we are showing the product with help of blade file.
+Blade for Product display.

-## Blade with React
+## Blade-React folder

-Blade with React folder contains the blade file and React component.
+Blade file and React component to update customer profile field.

-## Controller
+## Controller folder

-Blade folder contains how we are showing the product with help of blade file.
+Controller to display and sync the product.